Published

 Oral temperature: Place the tip of the thermometer under your child’s tongue, toward the back of their mouth.
 Their mouth should be closed until the thermometer beeps or signals the measurement is complete.

 Armpit temperature: Position the thermometer tip under your child’s armpit, ensuring it touches their skin and isn’t obstructed by clothing.
-Keep their arm down over the thermometer to hold it in place.
+Keep their arm down over the thermometer to hold it in place in the armpit.
 Remove the thermometer when it beeps or signals that the temperature has been measured.

 Rectal temperature: Lay your baby on their back and gently lift their legs towards their chest.
-Insert the thermometer tip into the anus and remove it once the temperature has been measured.
+Insert the thermometer tip into the anus and remove it once the rectal temperature has been measured.
 Always clean and sanitize the rectal thermometer after each use, and use it exclusively for rectal readings.
+Rectal thermometers are recommended because they provide a more accurate reading of your baby’s core temperature, or rectal temperature.

 Petroleum jelly can be used to lubricate the thermometer tip to make it more comfortable.
 A rectal temperature reading is the most accurate temperature for babies, and is suitable for babies under 3 months.
 Always follow the manufacturer’s instructions.